CIR Research Project Collaborators

 Amanda Parks is a Ph.D.
 Candidate (Political Science), at Pennsylvania State University.
 She earned her M.A.(Political Science) from Pennsylvania State University in 2011, and her B.S. in print journalism from Bowling Green State University in 2007.
 Her research focuses on political communication, with particular interests in both democratic deliberation and agenda-setting as related to new media.

-Justin Reedy (firstname.lastname@example.org) is an assistant professor in the Department of Communication and research associate in the Center for Risk & Crisis Management.
+Justin Reedy (email@example.com) is an Associate Professor in the Department of Communication and Research Associate in the Center for Risk & Crisis Management.
 He earned his Ph.D. in Communication from the University of Washington.
 He studies political communication and deliberation, mass and digital media, and group and organizational communication.
 In particular, his research focuses on how groups of people make political and civic decisions in online and face-to-face settings.
 His work in the Center for Risk & Management focuses on how people and policy makers can come together to deliberate and make better decisions on public policy issues that involve significant societal and personal risk.

-Robert C. Richards, Jr., JD, MSLIS, MA (email@example.com, http://cas.la.psu.edu/faculty-staff/rcr5122) is a doctoral candidate in the Department of Communication Arts and Sciences at The Pennsylvania State University.
+Robert C. Richards, Jr., JD, MSLIS, MA (firstname.lastname@example.org) is an Assistant Professor in the Clinton School of Public Service, University of Arkansas.
 He studies legal information and communication systems.
-His Ph.D. research concerns the communication of legal information about ballot initiatives to voters.
+His doctoral research concerned the communication of legal information about ballot initiatives to voters.
 His most recent publication, co-authored with Gerald J. Baldasty, is E. W. Scripps (Oxford Bibliographies Online, Oxford University Press, 2012).
 Robert lives in State College and is probably more active online than anyone you know.
 He actually uses Google+ (no, really).

 John Rountree (email@example.com) is an Assistant Professor of Communication Studies at the University of Houston-Downtown.
 He studies democratic deliberation, particularly as it brings together citizens and public officials in the public sphere.
 His dissertation looks at congressional town hall meetings and the opportunities for deliberative participation in national political life.
 John received his Ph.D. in Communication from Pennsylvania State University in 2019.